quangvantiepp/learn_frontend/english-opic/music.md

 We were excited because it was our favorite band playing.

 The weather was perfect.
 The sun was setting, and there was a cool breeze.
 We found a nice spot on the grass and sat down.
-The band started playing, Everyone was cheering and singing along. and the music was amazing, with all the lights and sounds.
+The band started playing, Everyone was cheering. and the music was amazing, with all the lights and sounds.

 Everyone was enjoying the music together.
 The band played all our favorite songs,